 For those that continue into Tiers 3 and 4, to maintain a feeling of excitement and progress, bigger and bigger challenges are needed, six impossible things are done before breakfast every morning and sharks are jumped.
 To avoid boredom or silliness, the GM often introduces (or brings into play if they have always been in the background) a Big Bad Evil Guy (BBEG) who threatens the whole world and whose defeat by the PCs makes a fitting end to the campaign.
 Then the group can move on to playing a different game for a change, or start a new DnD campaign with low-level characters and revisit the sweet spot.

-So the advancement pattern is this: zip through the first couple of levels to get to the sweet spot.
+Not every player will feel this way, but I think that is a common perception.
+Anyway, I think it is consistent with this pattern of advancement: zip through the first couple of levels to get to the sweet spot.
 Slow advancement in the sweet spot to prolong it.
 Once out of the sweet spot, increase the speed of advancement so that groups can get to really high levels and have a go with the most powerful abilities in the game while defeating the BBEG.

 The adventuring day